AbhinavOC24/AbhinavOC24/README.md

 ---

-I'm a **Full-Stack Developer** and **Web3 enthusiast** with a focus on building products that blend clean design and smooth user experience.
+I'm a **Full-Stack Developer** and **Web3 enthusiast** with a focus on building products that blend clean design, smooth user experience, and scalable engineering.

-Currently, I’m working on [**agenda.fun**](/) — experimenting with ways to make planning and collaboration more intuitive.
-I enjoy taking ideas from **0 → 1**, diving deep into backend architecture to create things people actually want to use.
+Currently, I’m working on **agenda.fun** — experimenting with ways to make planning and collaboration more intuitive.
+I also enjoy building at **hackathons**, where rapid prototyping, collaboration, and creative problem-solving push me to learn faster and ship better.

 Beyond tech, I’m drawn to any form of **art** — from music and novels to manga and anime.
 These influences shape my perspective on design, storytelling, and how people connect with products.